Socks for Soldiers Puts Socks on the Wartime Feet

 Kim decided she could probably handle that.
 In May 2006, she founded Socks for Soldiers, a knitting group dedicated to providing as many pairs of socks to American soldiers as they could.
 Before long, the organization had received federal recognition as a non-profit charity.

 Operating under the theory that an army travels on its feet rather than its stomach, Kim soon amassed a group of over a thousand knitters from every branch of the military and every walk of civilian life.
 The VFW, the American Legion, and the Red Cross got involved, too.

 Kim's stated goal is to "keep knitting Big Black Socks until the last American soldier steps off the plane onto American soil.
 At the moment, the goal is 100,000 pairs.

 LET'S HELP OUR SOLDIERS

-Unlike most such charities, Socks for Soldiers operates from a Yahoo! group rather than a website.
-You'll have to be a Yahoo! member to join, but that's an easy and painless process.
+Originally Socks for Soldiers operated strictly from a Yahoo! group rather than a website.
+You must be a Yahoo! member to join, but that's an easy and painless process.
 You can find the group here.